 The Florida State University College of Law Juris Master program is designed for students who want to advance in their chosen field as a non-lawyer and to understand important legal, business and regulatory issues.
 Students may choose from two options: a fully online program or an on-campus program.
-For both options, the program is flexible with few required courses-students can tailor their curriculum for their specific professional advancement goals.
+For both options, the program is flexible with few required courses-students can tailor their curriculum to their specific professional advancement goals.

 Students in the part-time online program gain a strong foundation in regulatory compliance and legal risk management.
 You will also acquire essential legal skills, such as how to read and interpret statutes, regulations and case law, how to conduct legal research, and how to communicate findings to executives, board members and others within your organization.
-Based on your specific career needs and goals, you can choose one of three concentrations:
+Based on your specific career needs and goals, you can choose one of five concentrations:

+- Cybersecurity, Privacy, and Technology Risk Management

+- > Employment Law and HR Risk Management

 - > Financial Regulation and Compliance

 - > Health Care Regulation

-- Legal Risk Management and HR Compliance
+- ▶ Legal Risk Management, Contracting, and Compliance